 The Senior Officer of Franco Nev is Exercising Options

-Today it was reported that the Senior Officer of Franco Nev (FNV), Eaun Harrison Gray, exercised options to sell 745 FNV shares for a total transaction value of $125.2K.
+Today it was reported that the Senior Officer of Franco Nev (FNV), Philip Dane Wilson, exercised options to sell 929 FNV shares for a total transaction value of $156.1K.

-This recent transaction decreases Eaun Harrison Gray’s holding in the company by 33% to a total of $422K.
-In addition to Eaun Harrison Gray, 6 other FNV executives reported Sell trades in the last month.
+Following this transaction Philip Dane Wilson’s holding in the company was decreased by 7% to a total of $1.67 million.
+In addition to Philip Dane Wilson, 6 other FNV executives reported Sell trades in the last month.

 See today’s analyst top recommended stocks >>